mariareedstrom/Phase-2-Project-Margarita-ui/README.md

 An interactive application that allows the user to view and manage margarita recipies.

+There are so many different types of margaritas to enjoy, so many in fact, that it has become hard to keep track.
+Not to worry amigos, with this React application there is a simple way to manage all your margaritas in one place.

 ## Search, View, Add to Favorites

 ![Clip 1](/docs/images/clip%201.gif)